The Perfect 3 Day Franschhoek Itinerary for Wine Lovers

 How to get to Franschhoek from Cape Town?

+The best way to get from Cape Town to Franschhoek is to rent a car and drive yourself.
+Most hotels have free parking.
+Franschhoek is roughly an hour’s drive from Cape Town.
+For overnight stays, the easiest way to travel between the two is to rent a car and drive yourself.
 If you want to rent a car, I suggest using Discover Cars.
 It’s a third-party comparison site (a bit like Booking.com, but for cars) and it will help you to find the best prices, plus you can see reviews of different rental companies to ensure you choose a reliable provider.

 Is Three Days Enough Time in Franschhoek?